Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Results Discussion

-In our study, EEG signals were decomposed into frequency bands using a filterbank with a fixed number of filters.
-To examine the impact of the number of filters, we performed an ablation study on the BCI-IV 2a dataset, repeating the analysis with varying filter counts.
-The results in Table~\ref{tab:results_ablation} show that the 50-filter configuration achieves the overall highest performance, yielding a Balanced Accuracy of 41.0\% and an ROC-AUC of 66.8\% in fused-band.
-This suggests that a finer filterbank provides higher spectral resolution, enabling the TKEO to capture narrowband EEG dynamics that are otherwise averaged out with fewer filters.
-To further expand our study, we investigate the impact of each frequency band to the fused-band overall accuracies.
-As shown in Fig.~\ref{fig:shap}, the SHAP~\cite{shap} heatmap highlights elevated contributions in sensorimotor regions (C3, C4, CP3, CP4) in Alpha–Beta bands that capture event-related desynchronization/synchronization (ERD/ERS) during imagined movements.
+\textbf{Additional Experiments: }In our study, EEG signals were decomposed into frequency bands using a filterbank with a fixed number of filters.
+To examine the impact of filter count, we performed an ablation study on the BCI-IV\,2a dataset.
+As shown in Fig.~\ref{fig:ablation_filterbanks}, performance exhibited minor variations across configurations, with 12 filters achieving the highest accuracy for the raw-band and 50 for the fused-band.
+To further expand our study, we investigated the impact of each frequency band to the fused-band overall accuracies.
+As shown in Fig.~\ref{fig:shap}, the SHAP~\cite{shap} heatmap highlights elevated contributions in sensorimotor regions (C3,\,C4,\,CP3,\,CP4) in Alpha-Beta bands that capture event-related desynchronization/synchronization (ERD/ERS) during imagined movements.
 This pattern aligns with well-established neurophysiological findings of motor imagery~\cite{scherer2018}.
+We also evaluated the main pipeline restricted to sensorimotor\,regions\,(C3,\,Cz,\,C4,\,CP3,\,CPz,\,CP4) across different bands.
+The\,Alpha-Beta combination achieved the highest performance for this subset (40.9\% Balanced Accuracy, 67.4\% ROC-AUC; Table~\ref{tab:selected_channels}), indicating that these channels and bands retain discriminative information while reducing feature dimensionality.